High-Dimensional Causal Discovery Under non-Gaussianity: Introduction

-In general, discovery of causal structure from observational data is difficult because of the super-exponential set of possible models, some of which may be indistinguishable from others.
-This can be especially complicated in settings where the number of variables, $p$, is comparable or even exceeds the number of samples, $n$.
-Despite the inherent difficulty of the problem, many methods for causal discovery have been developed and have seen fruitful applications; see the recent review of \citet{drton2017stucture}.
-In particular, the celebrated PC algorithm \citep{spirtes2000causation} is a constraint-based method which first infers a set of conditional independence relationships and then identifies the associated Markov equivalence class.
-The class contains all DAGs compatible with the inferred conditional independences.
-For the graphs from Figure~\ref{fig:equivalenceClass}, for example, conditional independence tests can distinguish model (a) from the rest but cannot distinguish models (b), (c), and (d) from each other.
-Results on the size and number of Markov equivalence classes, which may be exponentially large, can be found e.g.\ in \citet{steinsky:2013}. \citet{kalisch2007estimating} show if the maximum total degree of the graph is controlled and the data is Gaussian, then the PC algorithm can consistently recover the true Markov equivalence class also in high-dimensional settings. \citet{harris2013nonparanormal} extend the result to Gaussian copula models using rank correlations.
-However, although \citet{maathuis2009ida} provide a procedure for bounding the size of a causal effect over graphs within an equivalence class, scientific interpretation of the set of possibly conflicting graphs can remain difficult.
+Discovery of causal structure from observational data is difficult because of the super-exponential set of possible models, some of which may be indistinguishable from others.
+Despite this difficulty, many methods for causal discovery have been developed and have seen fruitful applications; see the recent review of \citet{drton2017stucture}.
+In particular, the celebrated PC algorithm \citep{spirtes2000causation} is a constraint-based method which first infers a set of conditional independence relationships and then identifies the associated Markov equivalence class; this class contains all DAGs compatible with the inferred conditional independences. \citet{kalisch2007estimating} show if the maximum total degree of the graph is controlled and the data is Gaussian, then the PC algorithm can consistently recover the true Markov equivalence class even in high-dimensional settings where the number of variables grows with the number of samples. \citet{harris2013nonparanormal} extend the result to Gaussian copula models using rank correlations.

+However, graphs within the same Markov equivalence class may have drastically different causal and scientific interpretations.
+For the graphs in Figure~\ref{fig:equivalenceClass}, conditional independence tests can distinguish model (a) from the rest but cannot distinguish models (b), (c), and (d) from each other.
+Although \citet{maathuis2009ida} provide a procedure for bounding the size of a causal effect over graphs within an equivalence class, interpretation of the set of possibly conflicting graphs can remain difficult.
+Results on the size and number of Markov equivalence classes, which may be exponentially large, can be found e.g.\ in \citet{steinsky:2013}.